jsvine/pdfplumber/README.md

 im = my_pdf.pages[0].to_image(resolution=150)
 ```

 From a script or REPL, `im.show()` will open the image in your local image viewer.
-But `PageImage` objects also play nicely with IPython/Jupyter notebooks; they automatically render as cell outputs.
+But `PageImage` objects also play nicely with Jupyter notebooks; they automatically render as cell outputs.
 For example:

 ![Visual debugging in Jupyter](examples/screenshots/visual-debugging-in-jupyter.png "Visual debugging in Jupyter")

-*Note*: `pdfplumber` passes the `resolution` parameter to [Wand](https://docs.wand-py.org/en/latest/wand/image.html#wand.image.Image), the Python library we use for image conversion.
-Wand will create the image with the desired number of total pixels of height/width, but does not fully respect the `resolution` in the strict sense of that word: Although PNGs are capable of storing an image's resolution density as metadata, Wand's PNGs do not.

 *Note*: `.to_image(...)` works as expected with `Page.crop(...)`/`CroppedPage` instances, but is unable to incorporate changes made via `Page.filter(...)`/`FilteredPage` instances.